aaaddress1/PR0CESS/miniGhosting/README.md

 # miniGhosting

-yeah, just nothing but the Porcess Herpaderping. an easier edition PoC to learn :)
+it's an easier edition PoC to learn Process Ghosting in ~200 lines :)

+This amazing technique created by Hasherezade, see more [process_ghosting](https://github.com/hasherezade/process_ghosting)

 ![](Demo.png)